shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-instream-video-ads-on-ios.md

 ## Video Ad fullscreen display

-The Xandr Mobile SDK provides no functionality for displaying video ads or developer designated content in full screen mode.
+Mobile SDK provides no functionality for displaying video ads or developer designated content in full screen mode.
 The video ad container automatically appears over the frame of the content container view using the same dimensions and positioning of the